CARTOON01/Note-app/README.md

     ```bash
     npm start
+    The application will be accessible at http://localhost:3000.
     ```
-    The application will be accessible at http://localhost:3000.

 ## 5. **Usage**

     Create a Note:

     Click on the "New Note" button to create a new note.
-Add a title, content, and organize it into folders or tags.
+Add a title and the content.

     Delete Notes:

     One can create and delete their notes as needed.

-    Search for Notes:

-    Utilize the search functionality to quickly find specific notes.

 ## 6.  **Contributing**